Chocolate Cake Recipe

 Turn the mixer on and slow speed and add in your dry ingredients.
 Once you have all of your dry ingredients mixed in add in the milk and the chocolate chips.

 Mix on medium speed for about one minute or until combined.

 **DO NOT FILL TO THE RIM**

-Bake cakes for about 26 to 28 minutes or until your cake is full, and holds its shape after you touch it.
+Bake cakes for about 28-40 minutes (depending on cake size) or until your cake is full, and holds its shape after you touch it.

-Once your cake is frozen and stiff, you can start filling it with your Nutella frosting.
+Once your cake is frozen and stiff, you can start filling it with your frosting.

 Layer your cake and fill with about 1-1 1/2 Cups of frosting per layer.